Grief Counseling & Support Groups in NC

 Grief is not linear.
 It is an emotional response to loss that can take the form of sadness, anxiety, anger, confusion, or even physical symptoms.
 While there are common elements of grief, every person grieves in their own unique way and at their own pace.

 The Center for Grief and Healing at Carolina Caring is here to support you as you navigate loss.
 Our holistic approach recognizes and addresses the mental health challenges often connected with grief, including anxiety and depression.
+We provide compassionate grief counseling and support groups throughout Charlotte, NC and western North Carolina

 Download our Caregiver eBook